|

 - Orient the document in landscape format.

-- Set physical dimension of output medium.
+- Set the physical dimensions of the output medium.
 This overrides the

 the DESC file; it accepts the same arguments as the